Gloria (1980 film): Plot

-The next morning, Gloria and Phil sneak out of the apartment just as a group of gangsters close in on them.
-The gangsters are old friends of Gloria's, and confront her on the sidewalk outside, exhorting her to give up Phil and the ledger.
+The next morning, realizing they are not safe where they are, Gloria and Phil sneak out of the apartment just as a group of gangsters close in on them.
+The gangsters know Gloria and confront her on the sidewalk outside, exhorting her to give up Phil and the ledger.
 In desperation, Gloria shoots her revolver at the car of five gangsters, which takes off and flips over.
 Gloria realizes both her fate and Phil's are now deeply intertwined, and that they will have to leave New York to survive.

 Gloria goes to the bank to empty her safe deposit box, and the two settle for the night at a flophouse.
 She confronts another group of gangsters at a restaurant; she asks for immunity in exchange for the ledger.
-"Only Mr. Tanzinni can agree to that", says one of the goons, so she takes some of their guns and flees.
+"Only Mr. Tanzinni can agree to that", says one of the goons, so she disarms them and flees.

 The next day, Gloria tells Phil that she plans to send him away to a boarding school.
 Offended by her intentions, Phil claims he is an independent grown man who can manage alone.
-Gloria decides to abandon him, and have a drink.
-She is soon filled with guilt for leaving the child and rushes back to look for him; however, he has been captured by some wise-guys.
+Gloria decides to abandon him and have a drink.
+She is soon filled with guilt for leaving the child and rushes back to look for him; however, he has been captured by some wiseguys.
 Gloria rescues him, killing one mobster in the process, and fleeing from two others via a taxi and the subway, where several by-standers help her escape.

 The two eventually make it to a hotel room, where Gloria laments the mob's strength and ubiquitous presence, explaining to Phil that she was once the mistress of Tanzinni himself.
 She meets with Tanzinni, relinquishes the ledger, and then flees, killing one gangster as another shoots down upon her elevator car.
 Phil waits several hours, then flees to Pittsburgh via rail.
 At a cemetery, Phil and Gloria (the latter disguised as the former's grandmother arriving in a limousine after miraculously surviving her ordeal) reunite.